Pudian Road station (line 6)

 Pudian Road (浦电路 (浦電路, Pǔdiàn Lù)) is the name of a station on Line 6 of the Shanghai Metro.
-There is also another station named Pudian Road on Line 4.
+There was also another station named Pudian Road on Line 4, however it was renamed Xiangcheng Road station on 21 September 2024.
 While these two stations are situated relatively close to each other, the two stations are not interchangeable; they are located along different parts of Pudian Road.